-The conversion of the headboat portion of the quota from pounds to number of fish requires an estimation of an average weight per fish (Alternative 2).
+The conversion of the headboat portion of the quota from pounds to number of fish requires an estimation of an average weight per fish (Alternatives 2 and 3).
+Instead of distributing annual allocations in numbers of fish as Alternative 2, Alternative 3 would distribute pounds of fish (commercial programs in the Gulf of Mexico distribute annual allocations in pounds of fish).
 Due to temporal and spatial fluctuations in average weights, weights might have to be monitored during the year.
 For example, in the HBC pilot program, NMFS compared the pre-season average weight to the actual average weight during the season and made adjustments if warranted.
 Port side sampling is crucial for these calculations and may need to be increased to accurately track average weights per region.
 Fish tags could be used to validate landings in numbers.